mit1mit1/devopscons22syd/soft(wareless)Skills/timeManagement.md

 Prioritization is required to achieve that.

-Consider the effort/outcome ratio to achieve that.
+Consider the effort/outcome ratio to achieve _that_.

 ## Activity types